 Describe what you do.
 It should be something that directly relates to what type of service you offer or position you hold, such as corporate law or financial services.
 Are you a department head, organizer or lead partner?

-Now look at your three lists of words.
-How can you combine them into a short sentence or phrase (no more than five or six words).
+Now, look at your three lists of words.
+How can you combine them into a short sentence or phrase (no more than five or six words)?
 Your brand statement should be simple, memorable, and should easily communicate who you are.
 It should feel inspiring to you.
-You might be a “knowledgeable financial planner” or “a creative corporate mergers.”
+You might be a “knowledgeable financial planner” or “a creative corporate merger.”
 Or your statement might be something like, “Igniting people to manage change.”
 Remember, your personal brand should represent the value you are able to consistently deliver to those whom you are serving.

 A strong personal brand is not going to provide much benefit unless you have valuable output to pair it with — providing great service, writing a great blog, having great public speaking skills, a great court record or something else along those lines.
 You need to spend as much time on creating your brand as you do on building relationships.